jcv8000/presidents-game/README.md

 [Socket.io](https://socket.io/) communication, Game Room codes with URL routing, persistent identity & rejoinable sessions.

-Uses [Bun](https://bun.sh/) as the server runtime and package manager, Vite and React for the frontend.
+Uses [Bun](https://bun.sh/) as the server runtime and package manager, Vite and React for the frontend, Express.js for the backend.

 ## Development & Building